-E.g. if you’re waiting for the 4th email to start sending, select “3 emails sent” to see who of your prospects didn’t yet get the third one.
+For example, if you’re waiting for your third email to send, select “2 emails sent” to see which of your prospects hasn’t received their second email yet.

 3. Check the “When” column for the actual dates.

-Add the number of days from “No sooner than…” to these dates and you will learn when the campaign will continue sending for these prospects.
+Add the number of days from “No sooner than…” to the dates in the “When” column and you will know when the campaign should continue sending for these prospects.